-However, you need to understand there are many issues that must be resolved before you will obtain a dissolution of your marriage in Arizona.
+However, you need to understand there are many issues that must be resolved before you will get a divorce in Arizona.

 We will walk you through the steps of a dissolution of marriage case, so you understand all of the steps involved.

-Before we take a deep dive into the subject of dissolution of marriage, we want you to know there are free services available through the court to help you save your marriage.
+Before we take a deep dive into the subject of divorce, we want you to know there are free services available through the court to help you save your marriage.

 Marital counseling is available at no charge through the Court’s Conciliation Services department.

 Either party may request these counseling services in the first sixty (60) days after the Petition for Dissolution of Marriage has been filed and served on the other spouse.